 ****You must apply for a concealed carry license, which has to be renewed every five years.

 Is It Legal to Carry around Stun Gun?

 Carrying a stun gun is similar to having a gun because it is a special law.
 There are different laws for owning stun guns and moving them around in public where you could use them to hurt people.

 The law’s tonality of carrying a stun gun or Taser or putting it in your car is based on your location.
 Almost all states allow civilians to have and carry a stun gun or a Taser for personal protection.
 However, some states and local areas have different regulations that may or may not necessitate a permit.

 When it comes to travel, this greatly depends on where you are going and your method of transportation.

-In almost every state it’s perfectly legal to own one for the purposes of self-defense as a civilian.
-There are some specifications that prohibit use outside the home or prohibit you from pointing it at a peace officer or other specific personnel.
-Obviously, these are not for use for any situation other than personal defense, and there can be criminal charges associated with those people who violate any of these stun gun laws.
+In almost every state, it’s perfectly legal to own one for self-defense as a civilian.
+Some specifications prohibit use outside the home or you from pointing it at a peace officer or other personnel.
+These are not for use in any situation other than personal defense, and there can be criminal charges associated with those who violate any of these stun gun laws.